What’s Next for Human Risk? We Asked Our CTO

 What practical steps can organisations take to future-proof themselves against evolving risks?

-It’s also about testing your disaster recovery and incident response plans so that when something does happen everyone knows their role.
-How will you isolate or quarantine affected systems?
-Who communicates with key stakeholders?
-Do you have forensic specialists ready to call if needed?
-A well-prepared organisation can detect, contain, and recover quickly — and communicate transparently.
-This actually builds trust, because customers today understand that no one is immune to cyberattacks.
+It’s also about testing disaster recovery and incident response plans so everyone knows their role.
+How will you isolate affected systems?
+Who communicates with stakeholders?
+Do you have forensic specialists on call?

 Are there any recent or upcoming regulations that could reshape how organisations manage cybersecurity risk?

-The EU Cyber Resilience Act (CRA) focuses on software and IoT devices and is aimed at ensuring digital products are secure by design throughout their lifecycle.
-IT will bring with it significant fines for not complying — 15million euros or 2.5% of global turnover.
-This is likely to apply from 2027 so SaaS providers need to start planning now to comply.
+The EU Cyber Resilience Act (CRA) focuses on software and IoT devices, ensuring digital products are secure by design throughout their lifecycle.
+It brings major penalties for noncompliance — €15 million or 2.5% of global turnover.
+This is likely to apply from 2027, so SaaS providers need to start preparing now.

 In what ways is artificial intelligence transforming the landscape of risk management?